 It's a fact: the best full frame DSLRs remain some of the best cameras ever made.
-Yes, mirrorless is gets a lot of attention, with cameras boasting cutting-edge technology, ever-higher video resolutions and shiny new features.
+Yes, mirrorless cameras (opens in new tab) are getting a lot of attention, with cameras boasting cutting-edge technology, ever-higher video resolutions and shiny new features.
 But for a reliable, mechanically sound camera that just works, and keeps working, a DSLR is tough to beat.

 There's a lot more to the differences between DSLRs and mirrorless cameras, of course.
 If you find it all a little confusing, we have a DSLR vs mirrorless camera (opens in new tab) article that spells out the key differences between the two types, and is useful if you're still figuring out which one is right for you.